-3) Calculated as sale price of the U.S ground lease portfolio less capital invested in acquiring the ground leases.
-On a reported GAAP and tax basis, the gain on the sale was -\$5 million and -\$3 million, respectively.
+(3) Calculated as sale price of LATAM tower portfolio less capital invested into the business, including the acquisitions of NMS and Summit.
+On both a reported GAAP and tax basis, the pre-tax gain on the sale was ~\$24 million.